joeandthejuice/career-framework/README.md

 ### Do I need to progress?

 No, we dont expect everyone to progress.
-We have a lot of people who are happy with their current role and thats fine.
+Some people are happy with their current role and thats fine.
 But if you want to progress in Joe, we want to help you get there.
+Sometimes stale is fine, and sometimes we want more.

 ### How do I use this document?